Adi3339/2D-IMU-orientation-Estimation--Kalman-vs-EKF/README.md

 Kalman: tracks motion well, behaves like gyro integration when accel is unreliable
 EKF: matches imufilter, but sensitive to Q tuning (noise vs. bias tradeoff)
-imufilter: conservative, rejects accel when invalid
+imufilter: conservative, rejects accel when invalid *Note- for more detailed explainations and plots refer to results/

 Observation:
 During strong acceleration or free fall, gravity cannot be isolated from accelerometer data: